gaultier/blog/the_production_bug_that_made_me_care_about_undefined_behavior.md

   assert(c == d);
 ```

 This is undefined behavior and immediately triggers ASan errors!
-Even if the code is the same in terms of stack layout, assembly instructions, etc!
+Even if the code is the same in terms of type sizes, stack layout, assembly instructions, etc!

 I do not know why the C++ standard felt the need to muddy the water even more, but they surely had a reason.
 Right?